AICC/CMI-5_Spec_Current/cmi5_spec.md

 <a name="lms_requirements"></a>
 # 6.0 LMS Requirements

-LMS requirements to conform to this specification are as follows:
+The LMS MUST:

 * Implement an LRS as defined in the xAPI specification.
 * Implement additional "State API" requirements to initialize the AU state as defined in Section 10.
-* Implement the runtime launch interface as defined in Section 8.0 – Content Launch Mechanisms.
+* Implement the runtime launch interface as defined in Section 8.0.
 * Implement additional xAPI "Statement API" requirements as defined in Section 9.
 * Implement additional xAPI "Agent Profile API" requirements as defined in Section 11.
-* Implement course structures as defined in Section 6.1.
+* Implement course handling as defined in Section 6.1.

 <a name="course_structures"></a>
-## 6.1 Course Structures
+## 6.1 Course Handling Requirements

-* The LMS SHOULD implement a means to create, edit, and maintain course structures.<br>
+* The LMS SHOULD implement a means to create, edit, and maintain course structures.
-* The LMS MUST implement the import of the Course Structure defined in Section 13 and Section 14. <br>
+* The LMS MUST implement the import of the Course Structure defined in Section 13 and the Course Package defined in Section 14.
-* The LMS SHOULD implement the export of the course data structure defined in Section 13 and Section 14. <br>
+* The LMS SHOULD implement the export of the course data structure defined in Section 13 and the Course Package defined in Section 14.
-* The LMS SHOULD provide a user interface to the LMS administrative users to create and edit course structures internally.<br>
+* The LMS SHOULD provide a user interface to the LMS administrative users to create and edit course structures internally.
 * The LMS MUST support course structures containing more than 1000 AUs.
 * The LMS MUST support course structures conforming to the XSD schema defined in Section 13.2.